 So here we are returning to Standard Time again, which occurred last Sunday, November 7th.
 While we all love that extra hour of sleep, these twice-a-year “adjustments” tend to affect many of us by disrupting our circadian rhythms.
 According to Psychology Today, circadian rhythm is often referred to as the “body clock.”
 The circadian rhythm is a 24-hour cycle that tells our bodies when to sleep and regulates many other physiological processes.
 This internal body clock is affected by environmental cues, such as sunlight and temperature.
 When one’s circadian rhythm is disrupted, sleeping and eating patterns can run amok.

-I don’t know about you, but this twice-a-year transition has previously thrown my body for a loop and has wreaked havoc on my sleep patterns for the several nights that it takes to correct itself.
+I don’t know about you, but this twice-a-year transition can throw my body for a loop and has wreaked havoc on my sleep patterns for the several nights that it takes to correct itself.

 Did you know, when we’re sleep deprived we could be prone to eating more due to higher levels of a hormone called Grehlin?
 According to Doctor Shirin Shafazand, Associate Professor of Medicine at the University of Miami, the blood pressure rises and “your sympathetic nervous system goes into overdrive, which puts more stress on your body.”
 It’s also pretty common, for most of us, to experience extra fogginess the morning after a time change.
 The result?
 A lack of focus occurs as well as possibly some major irritability.

 The Sleep Health Foundation claims that 1 in 3 people experience some type of mild insomnia.
 There are many other serious health implications regarding sleep deprivation that I will talk about in another post, but for now, I want to focus on getting our circadian rhythms ready for the upcoming end of Daylight Savings Time.
 If we choose to put these into practice now, we can establish better sleep habits for the long run.
 Better sleep = better health.